Rachel Moore

 marie_and_rachel_moore.jpg

 Marie puts it best when she says, “In honor of my mother, I feel it’s important to support up-and-coming artists.
-Mom’s life circumstances never provided her with an opportunity like this, so I am forever grateful to have her love of music live on through this competition.”
+My mother’s life circumstances never provided her with an opportunity like this, so I am forever grateful to have her love of music live on through this competition.”